 I assumed there was a place for people like me that usually involves heavy iron doors and straight-jackets.
 A year or two later they were no longer just personal visions confined to my mind.
 Because it turns out they were real then, and they’re still real now.

-CHAPTER 1: BLACK MOON
+CHAPTER 1: BAD MOON

 I didn’t reply and simply watched the prison that had been my home for the last fourteen years grow small behind us.
 My lawyer was one of the few that genuinely believed in my innocence.
-He had defended me for the past decade with a passion and eloquence of a nobleman and had given me hope that I would once again see the world beyond an iron gate.
+He had defended me for the past decade with the passion and eloquence of a nobleman and had given me hope that I would once again see the world beyond an iron gate.

 The house I moved into was the house my father bought before I was born and in which he lived and recorded his first album.
 The homemade studio was still there, but it was empty now, the walls discoloured with the ghosts of guitars he had taken with him when he moved to the USA.
 I kept that door locked and the key out of sight.